uchicago-capp-camp-2025/capp-camp-setup/wsl/wsl.rst

 be asked to wait for files to decompress and be stored on your machine.
 All future launches should take less than a second

+If you’re still unsure of whether you’re running in the correct terminal, try running the following command:

+	which python3

+It should print something like this:

+	/usr/bin/python3

+If you see this, you are running inside a WSL Linux terminal.
+This is where you should run any commands related to your coursework.